Suicidal

 "Suicide is not chosen; it happens when pain exceeds resources for coping with pain."

-You are not a bad person, or crazy, or weak, or flawed, because you feel suicidal.
+You are not a bad person, weak, or flawed because you feel suicidal.
 It doesn't even mean that you really want to die – it only means that you have more pain than you can cope with right now.

 Are feelings of suicide common?